enrique-lozano/F1-World-API/README.md

 ### Prerequisites

 The API has developed in Node and TypeScript, so you will need to have installed Node.
 Consult [here](https://nodejs.org/en/download/) your installation options.
-To create the database and to import/export data from it, you must install Python (a version greater than `3.10` if possible).
-You should also have git installed in your machine.
+Additionally, it is recommended (but not necessary) to have git installed on your device

 ### Installation